rikinptl/user-data-classify/README.md

 # Data Fetch and Store Script

-This Python script is designed to fetch data from a specified URL in various formats (JSON, CSV, YAML, XML) and store it in a structured directory based on timestamp.
-The script utilizes the `requests`, `csv`, `json`, `yaml`, `xml.etree`, `datetime`, and `schedule` modules for data retrieval, processing, and scheduling.
+This Python script 🐍 is designed to fetch data from a specified URL 🌐 in various formats (JSON, CSV, YAML, XML) and store it in a structured directory based on timestamp 📅.
+The script utilizes the `requests` 📡, `csv` 📊, `json` 📋, `yaml` 🧾, `xml.etree` 🌳, `datetime` 🕰️, and `schedule` 🕒 modules for data retrieval, processing, and scheduling.

-## Getting Started
+## Getting Started 🚀

 ### Prerequisites